otto-de-legacy/varnishevent/README.rst

 REQUIREMENTS
 ============

-This version of varnishevent requires the Varnish trunk since version 5.1.
+This version of varnishevent requires the Varnish version 5.1.
 See the project repository for versions that are compatible with other versions of Varnish.

 DATA BUFFERS